Select Page

 “A writer?
 Most of them don’t make any money.
 You’ve got to focus on something practical.
 Be a doctor or a lawyer.”
 Need I say more?
 It was the same recycled advice from the baby boomer parent handbook.

 My father’s career advice didn’t consider who I was or what my gifts were.
-It was practical guidance, but it was offered from a limited life perspective, even though it came from a good place.
+Yes, it came from a good place.
+And it was practical guidance.
+But it was offered from a limited perspective.

 I learned one important thing from that.
-My dreams belong to me, and it’s okay if someone doesn’t understand or agree—even if that persona is a parent.
+My dreams belong to me, and it’s okay if someone doesn’t understand or agree—even if that person is a parent.

-My mission as a mom is to empower my kids with the courage to say “yes” to things that feel true to them, even if it’s hard or scary, and the strength to say “no” to things that feel false to them, even if I’m the person they’re saying n”o” to.
+Here’s your mission: Empower your kids with the courage to say “yes” to the things that feel true to them, and “no” to the things that feel inauthentic – even if they’re saying “no” to you.

 – Cindi C. Rose

-As a parent, that’s a hard pill for some of you to swallow—the concept that your young adult will go in a direction you didn’t contrive for them.
+As a parent, that’s a hard pill for some of you to swallow—the concept that your young adult will go in a direction you didn’t determine for them.

 You have to Be 4 Things: